simh/simh/0readme_39.txt

 3.18 Honeywell 316/516

 Stable and working; runs available software.
+IMP emulation is available in the GitHub version.

 3.19 GRI-909/99